syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/cloud-auth.md

 ### oauth2()

 Configures OAuth2 authentication for gRPC-based and http destinations.
-Tokens are automatically injected into gRPC metadata for each request.
+Tokens are automatically injected into gRPC metadata and HTTP headers for each request.

 The `oauth2()` option supports the following parameters:
 - `client_id`